 Tier 3 serves as a Child Find responsibility for students who may need special education and related services.
 Students in private schools, home-schools, and charter schools, highly mobile students including migrant children, and those students who are detained or incarcerated in city/county jails or correctional facilities who are referred for special education services should also have documentation of these prior interventions to assist in the determination of eligibility for special education services.
 Child Find is a critical part of the special education process for all children suspected of having disabilities.
-With the implementation of the Pyramid of Interventions and the focus on progress monitoring and response to interventions, only those students who are not making progress, despite evidence-based instruction, will be referred to special education to determine their
+With the implementation of the Pyramid of Interventions and the focus on progress monitoring and response to interventions, only those students who are not making progress, despite evidence-based instruction, will be referred to special education to determine their eligibility.
+Screening to determine appropriate educational strategies is not to be considered as an evaluation.

 DuBois Integrity Academy Charter School System special education program receives and processes referrals for special education services for children aged 3 through 21.
-Children may be referred by parents, school personnel, local pediatricians, private speech/language pathologists, audiologists, parents, and/or staff from private preschools or daycares, Head Start, Pre-K, Health Department, Family and Children's Services and Early Intervention/Babies Can't Wait.
+Children may be referred by parents, school personnel, local pediatricians, private speech/language pathologists, audiologists, parents, and/or staff from private preschools or daycares, Head individualized education plans, forms, and records.
+Infinite Campus Special Education, utilized through our SIS System (Infinite Campus), allows a practical method to determine which children at DuBois are currently receiving special education and related services.

+Start, Pre-K, Health Department, Family and Children's Services and Early Intervention/Babies Can't Wait.